 CSIE: From your perspective as an interior outfitter, what would make the process run more smoothly when undergoing a major project?

 SD: The refit decision-making process can often be very lengthy, with several stakeholders within the client’s organisation needing to be satisfied with the proposed refit scope before we can commence purchasing and manufacturing.

-We partner with many clients and designers to offer our expertize in defining the scope of works and to offer practical solutions to the overall vision.
-This in turn can enable us to maximize the time we have for refit preparation.
+We partner with many clients and designers to offer our expertise in defining the scope of works and to offer practical solutions to the overall vision.
+This, in turn, can enable us to maximize the time we have for refit preparation.

 Having a clear budget in mind is also helpful as by knowing this we can make suggestions which best fit the budget available.

 CSIE: What one piece of advice would you give to a supplier hoping to work with you?